Sabapathy-deepeka/data-pipeline-airflow/README.md

 ![airflow-data-pipeline](./airflow-data-pipeline.png)

-This repository provides the code and instructions to build a robust, production-grade data pipeline using **Apache Airflow** and various **AWS Cloud** services.
+This repository provides the code and instructions to build a robust data pipeline using **Apache Airflow** DAG and various **AWS Cloud** services.
 The architecture is designed for extracting, transforming, and visualizing data, as depicted in the diagram above.

 ---